 My name is Tina Sprinkle.

-I worked non-stop because I was driven.
+As a younger woman, I worked non-stop because I was driven.

 Driven to provide for my sons, driven to prove myself at work, driven to please my current partner, driven to look a certain way.